Beagle Channel

 Beagle Channel (Canal del Beagle; Yahgan: Onašaga) is a strait in the Tierra del Fuego Archipelago, on the extreme southern tip of South America between Chile and Argentina.
 The channel separates the larger main island of Isla Grande de Tierra del Fuego from various smaller islands including the islands of Picton, Lennox and Nueva; Navarino; Hoste; Londonderry; and Stewart.
 The channel's eastern area forms part of the border between Chile and Argentina and the western area is entirely within Chile.

 The Beagle Channel, the Straits of Magellan to the north, and the open-ocean Drake Passage to the south are the three navigable passages around South America between the Pacific and Atlantic Oceans.
-Most commercial shipping uses the open-ocean Drake Passage.

 The Beagle Channel is about 240 km long and 5 km wide at its narrowest point.
 It extends from Nueva Island in the east to Darwin Sound and Cook Bay in the Pacific Ocean in the west.
 Some 50 km from its western end, it divides into two branches, north and south of Gordon Island.
 The southwest branch between Hoste Island and Gordon Island enters Cook Bay.
 The northwest branch between Gordon Island and Isla Grande enters Darwin Sound, which connects to the Pacific Ocean by the O'Brien and Ballenero channels.
 The biggest settlement on the channel is Ushuaia in Argentina followed by Puerto Williams in Chile.
 These are amongst the southernmost settlements in the world.